lateplate/lateplate.github.io/_posts/2013-04-16-being-a-parent-is-hard-being-an-introverted-parent-is-really-hard.md

 ---
 layout: post
-title: Being A Parent Is Hard.
-Being An Introverted Parent Is Really Hard.
+title: Being a parent is hard.
+Being an introverted parent is really hard.
 ---
 As an introvert myself, I've often wondered if it's harder for an introvert to be a parent compared to an extrovert.